Who is Latrobe Health Services?

-A nonprofit health fund established in 1951, today Latrobe has about 85,000 members.
-It is part of Members Own Health Funds, an alliance of 15 nonprofit and mutual health funds that promotes the benefits of funds that reward members rather than investors or overseas owners.
+Latrobe is a nonprofit health fund established in 1951 and today it has about 85,000 members.
+It's also part of Members Health, an alliance of nonprofit and mutual health funds.

 Phone: 1300 362 144